kdgursahani/fetchAE/README.md

 - There were 148 receipts that had no associated user within the users table.
 Does the users table consist of users with non-deleted accounts only?
 Were these receipts issued by non-users?
 These all would be good questions to ask as a follow-up.

 ## Stage4
-Review email.pdf for the email to the business stakeholder!
+Review Data Quality Insights and Next Steps.pdf for the email to the business stakeholder!